Apollo199999999/LauncherX/README.md

 LauncherX - Organise all your stuff!

-LauncherX is a Windows Program used to organize and access all of your files, folders, websites, and pretty much anything in a beautiful way.
+LauncherX is a Windows Program used to organize and access all of your files, folders, websites, and pretty much anything.

 ***LauncherX is compatible with 64-bit Windows 10 version 1903 and above, and Windows 11.***